USGCRP/gcis-conventions/gcis_resources/finding.md

 ## Use Case

-What is a Finding?
 In USGCRP Reports, every chapter has a "Key Message" - a short statement of fact with backing supporting evidence.
 Only used on USGCRP published reports, and only exists as a subobject.

-## TODO

- - Ask TSU for their guidance for the fields:
-    + evidence
-    + statement
-    + process
-    + uncertainty
-    + confidence

 ## Field Breakdown